AvrossHsiao/GoogleSearchCrawlerToJPG/README.md

-# GoogleSearchCrawlerToJPG
+# GoogleSearchCrawlerToPNG
-Scrape urls from google search and export them to JPGs.
+Scrape urls from google search and export them to PNGs.

 Running on Windows.